API java : ReentrantReadWriteLock

 protected Thread getOwner()

 Returns the thread that currently owns the write lock, or null if not owned.
-Note that the owner may be momentarily null even if there are threads trying to acquire the lock but have not yet done so.
+When this method is called by a thread that is not the owner, the return value reflects a best-effort approximation of current lock status.
+For example, the owner may be momentarily null even if there are threads trying to acquire the lock but have not yet done so.
 This method is designed to facilitate construction of subclasses that provide more extensive lock monitoring facilities.

 Returns: